X-LANCE/SLAM-LLM/README.md

 6. [Citation](#citation)

 # News
+- [Update Jan.
+22, 2025] Full reproduction for [SLAM-Omni](examples/s2s/README.md) has been supported.
 - [Update Nov.
 17, 2024] Recipes for [LLM-Based Contextual ASR](examples/contextual_asr/README.md) have been supported.
 - [Update Nov.
 5, 2024] Recipes for [speech emotion captioning (SEC)](examples/sec_emotioncaps/README.md) with [emotion2vec](https://github.com/ddlBoJack/emotion2vec) as the encoder has been supported.
 - [Update Oct.
 12, 2024] Recipes for [SLAM-AAC](examples/slam_aac/README.md) with [EAT](https://github.com/cwx-worst-one/EAT) as the encoder have been supported.